iappsqainterview/string-challenge/README.md

 Afterwards, write a TestNG or JUnit class for each solution which tests these methods.<br>
 Include both positive and negative cases for validations.

+The complete project should be provided back in a zipped file.